 You may find an overwhelming number of marriage counselors in your area listed, or they may be scarce.
 Moreover, all may have different titles, describe different approaches, or have different training.

-While it is tempting to schedule a session with the most local therapist, reconsider.
+While it is tempting to schedule a session with the most local couples therapist, reconsider.
 It may be worth traveling for longer sessions less often, attending a couples therapy retreat, or working online if you find someone highly skilled.

 How to find a couples therapist.
 Learn questions to ask.